josmar-crwdstffng/angular/aio/content/examples/upgrade-phonecat-2-hybrid/README.md

 *   Karma config for unit tests is in karma.conf.ajs.js because the boilerplate Karma config is not compatible with the way AngularJS tests need to be run.
   The shell script run-unit-tests.sh can be used to run the unit tests.
-*   Also for the Karma shim, there is a `karma-test-shim.1.js` file which isn't used but is shown in the test appendix.
+*   Also for the Karma shim, there is a `karma-test-shim.1.js` file which is not used but is shown in the test appendix.
 *   Instead of using Bower, AngularJS and its dependencies are fetched from a CDN in index.html and karma.conf.ajs.js.